Disura-Randunu/nodejs-api-template/README.md

 - Includes most used starter packages to simplify things a bit.
 - Follows the component oriented project structure.
-- The goal is to create a proper tempalte project with good structure and which anyone can get started with their API project easily
+- The goal is to create a proper tempalte project with good structure so that anyone can get started with their API project easily

 <br>